dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 After careful consideration we determined that two non-functional requirements should be in the focus of the intended solution:

 * **Simplicity:** The solution needs to be easy to implement, test, configure and maintain.
-* **Expandability:** Later on, the solution needs to be able to additionally handle other kinds of logs from our pipeline machines.
+* **Expandability:** Later on, the solution needs to be able to additionally handle other kinds of logs from our pipeline machines as well as scale with the amount and frequency of data input.

 ### Two Options